Function Expressions and Arrow Functions in Node.js

 - Arrow Functions: Provide a concise syntax and have lexical

-binding. - Usage of Arrow Functions: Great for callbacks and array methods but be cautious with
+thisbinding. - Usage of Arrow Functions: Great for callbacks and array methods but be cautious with

-. - Converting Functions: Traditional functions can often be rewritten as arrow functions for brevity.
+this. - Converting Functions: Traditional functions can often be rewritten as arrow functions for brevity.

 - Best Practices: Use the appropriate type of function based on the context and readability.